Stochastic estimates for the thin-film equation with thermal noise: Introduction Introduction

 where $|L|=4$ is the order of the operator $L$,

 and $f^{\eps}(x):=f(\hat x)$.
 One should think of $\xi$ as being some ensemble of tempered distributions with a prescribed law.
 We are specifically interested in the case in which the solution $v$ of

 is almost surely $C^\alpha$ with $\alpha \in (0,1)$.
-This implies, by standard Schauder theory, that $\xi$ should at least be in the negative H\"older space $C^{\alpha-3}$.
+Since $L$ is a fourth-order operator, by Schauder theory, this is the case if $\nabla \cdot \xi\in C^{\alpha -4}$, which in turn is true if $\xi \in C^{\alpha-3}$.
 Note that we measure H\"older regularity with respect to the appropriately $\mathfrak{s}$-scaled Carnot--Carath\'eodory metric on $\R^{1+d}$ associated to the operator $L$, see \eqref{metric}.
 We also impose that the ensemble $\xi$ satisfies the following scaling invariance in law

 where $\sim$ denotes equality in law.
 The equation~\eqref{eq:spde-intro} is singular in the sense that given some $u \in C^{\alpha}$ with $\alpha <3/2$ the products $a(u)\nabla \Delta u$ and $b(u)\xi$ cannot be defined in a canonical manner; to avoid case distinctions we will restrict ourselves to the more singular case $\alpha<1$.
 What gives us some hope is the fact that~\eqref{eq:spde-intro} is locally \emph{subcritical} for $\alpha>0$.
 To be more precise, consider $u^\eps(x)= \eps^{-\alpha} u(\hat x)$.
 Then, using~\eqref{eq:L-invariance} and~\eqref{eq:noise-invariance}, we formally compute